VandyHacks/vaken/CONTRIBUTING.md

 ### Testing

 We use Jest for testing.
-Snapshot testing is mostly for frontend, while mocking is preferable for backend.
+Happo screenshot testing is mostly for frontend, while mocking is preferable for backend.

 Our local jest tests use the `--only-changed` option, which runs tests only for files that are actually changed, to speed up testing.
 NOTE: the CI will run all the tests regardless.